HVAC, Electric And Plumbing Services in Raleigh and Fayetteville

 I need help troubleshooting a problem with my equipment.

-As your local Trane dealer, Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. is your troubleshooting expert, and is glad to help you.
-In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. will utilize to address your concern.
+As your local Trane dealer, Cape Fear Air Conditioning, Heating, Electrical, and Plumbing Company, Inc. is your troubleshooting expert, and is glad to help you.
+In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Cape Fear Air Conditioning, Heating, Electrical, and Plumbing Company, Inc. will utilize to address your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.

 What are the advantages of a programmable thermostat?